 Personal information is managed in accordance with the separate Personal Information Protection Policy.
 In order to prevent information leaks, we prohibit the use of USB flash drives or other external memory devices, and keep a log of all emails and attachments sent from our systems in order to prepare for contingencies.

 No major leaks of personal information have occurred at the Hoshizaki Group to date.

 The Hoshizaki Group, in accordance with its internal anti-bribery rules, prohibits all acts of bribery and thoroughly enforces compliance with relevant laws regarding transactions with public agencies and political donations.
 Going forward, Hoshizaki will continue to make efforts to prevent misconduct by carrying out anti-bribery training, in addition to education on the code of conduct.

 Intellectual Property Rights

-The Hoshizaki Group is making efforts to prevent the infringement of intellectual property rights by having the design division or the intellectual property division conduct prior investigations ahead of the launch of its products and services to ensure that those offered by the Group do not infringe the patents and other intellectual property rights of other companies.
-The Hoshizaki Group has concluded advisory agreements with patent offices with expertise in intellectual property laws and conducts appraisals to confirm that the patents of other companies have not been violated.
+The Hoshizaki Group endeavors to prevent the infringement of intellectual property rights by having our design and intellectual property departments conduct prior investigations ahead of the launch of its products, etc., to ensure that the products, etc., the Group provides do not infringe the patents or other intellectual property rights of other companies.